 Overall, the testimonials are more convincing for Estroblock, but the science is significantly clearer for vitex.
 Hence, I won’t officially recommend the vitex chaste supplement, or agnus castus as it is known scientifically, but if you’re suffering from PMS-induced acne and willing to experiment then it might work.

 Maybe Estroblock has failed to solve your PMS and you’re searching for an alternative; in that case you might strike gold with vitex.
 The mechanisms are different enough that one might fail miserably while the other one works miraculously.
+Vitamin B6 is also worth a shot.

 Side effects are not particularly common, but can include nausea, headaches, a dry mouth, insomnia, weight gain, and more acne.
 If you notice these effects from vitex then cease taking it immediately and try something else.
 Overall, nothing too deadly has been reported.